Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Introduction to quantum sensing for nuclear and particle physics

-This paper first briefly summarize how to prepare atomic and molecular systems useful for quantum sensors.
-As the real system, atomic clocks are first discussed.
-This is partly because the basis of the precision measurements lies in precision spectroscopy of atomic levels, and atomic clocks are the state-of-the-art for this field.
-Moreover, atomic clocks serve as platforms for exploring nuclear and particle physics through precision measurements.
+This paper first briefly summarizes how atomic systems are prepared as quantum sensors.
+This section is intended for readers outside of the field of atomic, molecular, and optical physics (AMO) to offer a glimpse of how AMO experiments operate.
+As a realization of the two-level system, optical atomic clocks are first discussed.
+This is partly because precision spectroscopy of atomic two-level systems forms the foundation of precise determination of the energy difference in the two-level system and because optical atomic clocks are the state-of-the-art in this field.
+Additionally, atomic clocks serve as a platform for exploring nuclear and particle physics through precision measurements.
 The systematic shifts and uncertainties discussed here provide typical factors to consider in other types of precision spectroscopy.
-The discussion is then followed by searches for variation of fundamental constants.
-This shows what atomic clocks are sensitive to as quantum sensors, also serving as a good introduction to why the next two topics are important: highly charged ion (HCI) clocks and nuclear clocks.
-These two clocks are not only promising candidate for next-generation optical clocks, but also as quantum sensors for variation of fundamental constants and some other high-energy phenomena.
-Although nuclear clocks are technically not an atomic system, they are included in the discussion due to their technical proximity.
-A somewhat related topic is searches for ultralight dark matter, where periodic modulation of fundamental constants are interpreted as signals of ultralight dark matter.
-After this, searches for a new force between an electron and a neutron through isotope shifts are discussed.
-These measurements also serve as precise measurements of the nuclear structure.
-Then Searches for atomic parity violation is mentioned, which involves interactions between the nucleus and an electron by the weak force.
-In the end, searches for electric dipole moment (EDM) in an electron and nuclei are described.
-EDMs have direct implications for supersymmetric theories that can have a energy scale of $>10$ TeV.
+This part includes details of AMO physics.
+The discussion is followed by searches for variation of fundamental constants.
+This shows the sensitivity of atomic clocks as quantum sensors, also introducing the importance of two clock architectures: highly charged ion (HCI) clocks and nuclear clocks.
+These two systems are not only promising candidate for next-generation optical clocks \cite{PhysRevA.86.022517,EurophysLett.61.181}, but also serve as quantum sensors for variations of fundamental constants and other nuclear and particle physics phenomena.
+A related topic is searches for ultralight dark matter, where periodic modulation of fundamental constants is interpreted as potential signals of ultralight dark matter.
+After this, searches for a new force between an electron and a neutron through isotope shifts are discussed, which also function as precise measurements of the nuclear structure.
+The section for the variation of fundamental constants, ultralight dark matter, and fifth force search with isotope shifts are structured with separate discussions on the theoretical frameworks and experimental results.
+These subsections provide overviews of nuclear and particle physics theories and AMO experiments, respectively.

+How are these topics related to quantum sensors?
+As introduced, the basis of quantum sensors discussed in this paper is the two-level system.
+In an atomic clock, a two-level system is selected as the source of stability.
+Various systematic shifts, mainly induced by external electromagnetic fields, are suppressed as a clock.
+This opens the possibility of detecting small signal originating from nuclear and particle physics phenomena.
+Examples of such signals are the variation of fundamental constants, ultralight dark matter, a new force between an electron and a neutron, and nuclear charge distribution.